Vandesm14/conet/README.md

 }
 ```

-Running this code will create an audio file at `/tmp/conetto.wav`.
+Running this code will create an audio file at `.conneto/audio.wav` in the project's directory.

 _For more examples, see the [examples](./examples) directory._